Democratization of plant research.

 Understanding ARC publications

-DataPLANT will allow users to store their data in form of an annotated research context.
+DataPLANT enables users to store their data in form of an Annotated Research Context (ARC).
 This includes not only the measurement data, but also (meta)data annotations, tools, and scripts.
-This will allow reproducibility plus to forward “raw data” and metadata slices to public repositories (e.g. EBI NCBI etc.).
+This will allow reproducibility and also forwarding “raw data” and metadata slices to public repositories (e.g. EBI, NCBI etc.).

 Learn more